How to Export Airtable Data to PDF: 5 Methods Explained

 Map your Google Docs variable to your Airtable data.
 It will help to generate PDFs

-1. You can map data from another table if you have line items (or a loop in Typeflow).
+1. You can map data from another table if you have line items (or a loop in TypeFlow).

 2. Once you complete the mapping, you can generate a PDF for the test.

-An invoice generated by Typeflow
+An invoice generated by TypeFlow

 1. If it works well, copy the link to your Airtable base as a formula or button.
 You must click this formula or button to generate a PDF for each record.

-Comparing PDF Export Methods: Which Should You Choose?
+Which PDF Export Method Should You Choose?

 With several options available, this quick guide will help you decide which method is right for your business.